randomPoison/randomPoison.github.io/_drafts/returning-self.md

     .insert("quux", 4);
 ```

-But there's no way to make this work while still returning a value from `insert`.
+But there's no way to make this work while still returning a value from `insert`: You can either return a value or you can return `Self`, but not both.

-This is why, in my mind, returning `Self` solely to enable method chaining is a hack and an anti-pattern: You're contorting your API in order to enable something that's completely orthogonal to what your API is doing.
-In the best case scenario it harmless if inconvenient.
-In the worst case it can actively make some uses cases impossible without adding non-chaining method alternatives.
-I'd argue that this is true in any language, but Rust's ownership semantics makes this pattern extra painful in a way that it isn't for languages that doesn't track ownership.
+This is why returning `Self` should be considered an anti-pattern: You're contorting your API in order to enable something that's completely orthogonal to what your API is doing.
+It's worth noting that this is true in any programming language, but Rust's semantics makes this pattern extra painful in a way that it isn't for languages that doesn't track ownership.
+As such, it's especially important that we recognize the drawbacks of this pattern and seek out alternatives that work better for the language.

 Cascading as a Better Alternative
 ---------------------------------